 ‘I was living a life, but not living the life that I wanted.
 Every day my thoughts were consumed with food, over-exercising, calorie counting, label checking and fear.
 I could not concentrate or focus on a task without looking at the clock to indicate when the next snack or meal was due.
 The enthusiasm and motivation I had for life was sucked out of me, taking most of my ambition and interests with it’.
 (Jessica Mell)

 That is what people with eating disorders say to me.
 I was thinking about that when I listened to this amazing music played by a very young boy.

-Fat people do experience the most awful stigma; every day every moment is a moment laden with possibilities for being shamed.
+Overweight people do experience the most awful stigma; every day every moment is a moment laden with possibilities for being shamed.
 But thinking you are fat is not the same as being overweight, and we all need to know the difference and stop listening to the fat demon in our head.
 Listen to the music.
 Take a moment out of thinking and anguishing about food, calories, the next meal, the next binge, the next diet, the person on the train who is thinner than you, we might be able to live and banish eating disorders back to the hellhole where they belong.